 Hong Kong is home to many of Asia's biggest media players.
 The territory has one of the world's largest film industries and is a major centre for broadcasting and publishing.

 It has kept its editorially-dynamic media, in contrast to the rest of China where official control over broadcasting is pervasive.
+Freedom of speech and of the press are enshrined in the Basic Law, Hong Kong's mini-constitution.

 - South China Morning Post - English-language daily